webiny/Hrc/README.md

 ```

 When you use boolean in match values, in that case, only the name of that header/query string/cookie is used
 in building the cache key, the value is not used.
+In comparison to a wildcard, when the actual value is used.

 The `Callback` section is used to invoke a custom callback which is basically just an extension to the match rules.
  The callback method should return a value, that value will be used to build the cache key.
 If the callback returns boolean `false`,